 MyCAA is a program offered by the U.S. Department of Defense that provides up to $4,000 of tuition assistance (up to $2,000 per fiscal year) to eligible military spouses.

-The MyCAA Scholarship can be applied toward any program at UC San Diego Extension that leads to a recognized license, certificate or certification with a specified concentration or major.
+The MyCAA Scholarship can be applied toward programs at UC San Diego Extension with a duration of 18 months or less, which leads to a recognized license or certification with a specified concentration or major.
 MyCAA will not pay for general studies or interdisciplinary programs that do not have a specific concentration, nor will they pay for courses that are not included in your education or training plan or courses that have been started or completed.

 How to apply for a MyCAA Scholarship: